norahshi/Self-Driving-Car-Udacity/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Using color transforms, gradients or other methods to create a thresholded binary image.
 Example of a binary image result included.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at section "Use color transforms, gradients, etc., to create a thresholded binary image").
+The final solution relies more on color identification and less on gradients (which are not so useful in shadows or changing road conditions).
+Specifically, I used HLS, Lab, LUV, and HSV color channels as thresholds.

-Here's an example of my output for this step
+Here's an example of my output for this step:
 ![alt text][image3]

 #### 3. Performing perspective transform.
 Example of a transformed image included.